 - Everything Trying to Kill You: The basic set and each of the printed modules featured lists of hostile native life for the planet featured in the module.
 Effectively a "Monster Manual" for each world.

 - The Federation: The United Planetary Federation, in fact.

-- Fixed Forward Facing Weapon: Laser and Disruptor cannons on the larger ships, and Assault Rockets on the smaller ones.
+- Fixed Forward-Facing Weapon: Laser and Disruptor cannons on the larger ships, and Assault Rockets on the smaller ones.

-- They did get a +5 to a single stat (out of eight stats).
+- Jack of All Stats: Humans are this, with no stat modifiers and no special abilities other than a +5 to a single attribute.
 All the other PC races had balanced stat modifiers (adding up to zero) but also had racial abilities.

-- A Long Time Ago, in a Galaxy Far Far Away...: The Frontier and its people are completely unconnected with Earth, despite having recognizable humans.
+- A Long Time Ago, in a Galaxy Far, Far Away...: The Frontier and its people are completely unconnected with Earth, despite having recognizable humans.

-- Fortunately some weapons (lasers) are capable of dealing out a lot, although you then have to reload...
+- Made of Iron: Nearly everyone can take a lot of damage before dropping.
+Fortunately some weapons (lasers) are capable of dealing out a lot, although you then have to reload...

-- Though there have been corporate wars and the module SF 4: "Mission to Alcazzar" puts the characters between the secretive Cassidine Development Corporation and the aggressive Streel Corporation.
+- MegaCorp: The Pan Galactic Corporation and several others all relatively benevolent, though there have been corporate wars and the module SF4 Mission to Alcazzar puts the characters between the secretive Cassidine Development Corporation and the aggressive Streel Corporation.